dravinflores/smdt/documentation/db.md

 The db module is the home of two classes, db and db_manager.
 An environment with this database consists of one computer/thread that manages the database, and the same computer or any number of additional computers that us the db class to read from the database and interact with the database manager to be able to write.

 Without the db_manager running consistently, the database will not be regularly updated and will not work.
 However, it is extremely important that there is only ever one database manager running at a time.
-Talk to Paul before touching the db_manager class
+Talk to Paul (or his successor) before touching these classes.
+In the main directory, DatabaseManager.py is the lab's application that uses the db_manager class.

-Currently, the classes are configured to work around a shelve database in a file all computers see as local (through dropbox, presumably).
+Currently, the data is actually stored a shelve database in a file all computers see as local (through dropbox, presumably).
+Each db class can access the database to read, but only the db_manager class is ever allowed to write to the database.
+WRITING TO THE DATABASE IS NEVER YOUR CODE'S RESPONSIBILITY.
+Use the db class.

 db class